 All day long, Hungarians queued, sometimes for several hours, to cast their ballot in Sunday’s high-stake parliamentary elections.
 The record level of turnout (around 70%) forced some polling stations to stay open until late and drove many commentators to speculate on an outcome that looked increasingly uncertain.

 But when the results were finally announced, no room was left for doubt: Viktor Orbán’s Fidesz party won a landslide victory, securing a third consecutive term – and fourth overall – as Hungary’s Prime minister.

-With 48.9% of the votes and 133 seats at the National Assembly (out of 199), the Fidesz-KDNP alliance keeps its constitutional super-majority.
-The opposition lags far behind: Jobbik, a far-right radical party which transitioned into a more mainstream conservative party in recent years, wins 19.8% of the votes (26 seats) and the Socialist coalition comes third (12.4%, 20 seats).
+With 48.9% of the votes and 133 seats at the National Assembly (out of 199), the Fidesz-KDNP alliance secures its constitutional super-majority.
+The opposition lags far behind: Jobbik, a far-right radical movement which transitioned into a more mainstream conservative party in recent years, wins 19.8% of the votes (26 seats).
+The Socialist coalition comes third (12.4%, 20 seats).
 Both party leaders have already announced their resignation in the wake of their defeat.
 Only two other parties (DK and LMP) reached the legal threshold of 5% required to hold seats at the National Assembly.